What interested you about going to law school?

 I was definitely not one of those people for whom law school was a default choice.
 Attending law school was always in my game-plan.
 I have a temperament well-suited to the practice of law.
 I always have been empathetic, passionate, responsive, and conscientious, and these “soft” skills drew me to a career as a lawyer.
 Law school provided me with the requisite training and knowledge, i.e. the “hard” skills, that I needed.
 I also come from a long line of lawyers, so I grew up with a favorable opinion of them and the work they do.
 I knew that a career in the law would play to my professional skills and strengths, but also would satisfy me on a personal level.
 I feel proud when I tell people my profession.

-2. Has your experience in law school been what you expected it to be?
-If not, what has been different than what you expected?
+Was your experience in law school what you expected it to be?

-4. What is your best advice to a young woman considering law school?
+What is your best advice to young women considering careers in the law?

 I would emphasize that the benefits of a career in the law, particularly for women, are tremendous.
 It is not only an opportunity to support and promote the interests of other people, but also an opportunity to advocate for your own interests.
 A career in the law teaches you to speak up for yourself and to make your own decisions, it allows you an opportunity for financial independence and stability, it hones communication and interpersonal skill, it strengthens your intellectual skills, and it gives you a sense of confidence in understanding the law and current events.
 It is a career that is well-regarded and well-respected, and, undoubtedly, the abilities that you gain in your professional life will empower you in your personal life.